WHO renames monkeypox to mpox due to racism concerns - ExBulletin

 WHO renames monkeypox to mpox due to racism concerns

+LONDON (AP) — The World Health Organization has banned monkeypox from mpox over concerns that the decades-old original name for the animal disease could be interpreted as discriminatory and racist. was renamed to

+The United Nations Health Organization said in a statement Monday that mpox is the new preferred name for monkeypox, and that both monkeypox and mpox will be used in the coming year as the old name is being phased out.

 The WHO said it was concerned by “racist and stigmatizing language” that emerged after monkeypox spread to more than 100 countries.
-Suggest a method,” he asked.
+I would like to propose

 of Augustthe WHO began consulting experts about renaming the disease shortly after the UN agency declared the monkeypox epidemic dangerous. global emergency.

 To date, more than 80,000 cases have been confirmed in dozens of countries where smallpox-related illness has never been reported.
-Until May, monkeypox, a disease believed to have originated in animals, was not known to cause major epidemics outside of Central and West Africa.
+Until May, monkeypox, thought to be of animal origin, was not known to cause epidemics outside Central and West Africa.

 In Africa, the disease mainly affects people who have been in contact with infected animals such as rodents and squirrels.
 Most monkeypox-related deaths occur in Africa, few vaccines Available.